Passport Guide Logo U.S. Passport Service Guide

 Airport Security Information

 Don't let tightened airport security get you uptight.
-There are ways to avoid problems and reduce your wait time at the airport security checkpoint.
+There are ways to avoid problems and reduce your wait time at the security checkpoint at the airport to ensure you don't miss your connection.

 • Do not pack or bring Prohibited Items to the airport.
 Read the Permitted and Prohibited Items list.